 Carey Parker is Chief Executive Officer and Firm Council Chairperson for LHP.
 Since joining the company in 2003, Carey has served in various positions, working as an Accountant and Asset Management Analyst before her promotion to Controller and, ultimately, to her current role of CEO overseeing LHP’s three divisions.
 She played an important role in building the company including the establishment of LHP’s support divisions such as Accounting, Software Support, Accounts Payable and Cash Management.
 She serves on LHP’s Leadership Team and the CCP Committee, a group whose function is to provide planning for significant structural and organizational events.

 Carey was named as one of the Greater Knoxville Business Journal’s 40 Under 40 honorees for 2017.
+She serves on the board of Legacy Housing Foundation and is a member of the University of Tennessee’s Haslam College of Business Department of Management Advisory Board.
+Carey is a member of the Executive Women’s Association, participates on the United Way of Greater Knoxville Operations Committee, and is a graduate of the 2017 class of Introduction Knoxville.
 She earned her Bachelor’s degree in Accounting from the University of Tennessee in Knoxville and her MBA from the University of Tennessee at Chattanooga.

 Cristy Lockwood is the President of LHP Capital, LLC, where she is responsible for the underwriting, refinance and exit strategies departments as well as all support functions including asset management, human resources, accounting, information systems and administration.
 Cristy has been with the organization since 1989.
 She played a key role in building the infrastructure to support the company’s growth.
 Her first job was establishing and heading up the Asset Management Department.
 Currently, Cristy serves on LHP’s Leadership Team and the CCP Committee, a group whose function is to provide planning for significant structural and organizational events.
 She is involved with the Knoxville Americana Music Foundation, where she is Treasurer as well as serving on the Board of Directors and the Production Committee.
 Cristy graduated magna cum laude from Tusculum College, earning a Bachelor’s degree in Organizational Management.